jakobvaa/trello-relative-due-date/src/README.md

 <h2 id='feedback'>Feedback and Support</h2>

-If you have any technical issues please contact IEEE CIS support.

 The CIS Conference Organisers Tool is under continued development and your comments are very welcome.
 Whether information needs further clarification, further information is needed or if there are any other improvements that you would like to see, please let us know.